 If you choose a variable rate option, you won’t necessarily end up with a rate within the stated range the entire time you’re paying off your loan.
 To understand why, you need to know how Splash calculates your variable rate.

-To protect borrowers from high LIBOR rates, Splash caps interest rates at 9% for five- and eight-year terms and 10% for 12 – and 15-year terms.
+To protect borrowers from high LIBOR rates, Splash caps interest rates between 9% and 16% depending on the loan term.

 Does Splash offer any discounts?